chenchuk77/lms-self-upgrade/README.md

 2. support LMSDB ???
 3. make snapshot before start ?
 4. s3 local artifact caching
+5. print versions from MANIFEST and from API before upgrade (cannot do after because tomcat may not be restarted)

 ## TODOs:
 1. support restart arg